 Not all cults are "too bad", or hard.
 Some are soft-spoken with a big stick hidden somewhere around too.

+Listen to clarify if you can.
 In ex cultists there may linger underlying motives that twist and derange the overt ones.
 Persons who get drawn to a cult and accommodate to it, might as well get some tense, underlying motives fulfilled, depending on their character structure.
 Such a view is hardly alien to psychoanalytically oriented fellows.
-At first sect-ensnared ones submit to an inferior role, with glowing hopes - for example of gaining cosmic consciousness through Yogananda.
-As time goes by, an idealised guru image pales, great expectations are not fulfilled.
-Those who tread on anyway, are called "faithful devotees" and things like that.
-If they become monks and nuns and also top-dogs in a hierarchy set up, that is neither a guarantee they have become cosmic, nor bitter and helpless and relentless against underdogs: the common followers.

 Lack of emphasis may help

 Deprogramming may itself work as a form of corky mind control.
-Deprogramming is not an easy matter, and it frequently needs follow-up, because:
+Deprogramming is not an easy matter, and frequently needs follow-ups, because:

 Deprogramming can mean (1) the freeing of someone (often oneself) from any previously uncritically assimilated idea; and (2) intervening with the goal to persuade a person to leave a religious group regarded as spurious.
-This last form of deprogramming may be illegal and dangerous, and there is no "standard" deprogramming procedure.
-Kidnapping may be included in some cases, and discrediting the authority figure, the leader, presenting contradictions between the cult thinking and the realities, expressing oneself too, and transfer of belongingness.
+Some variants of deprogramming may be illegal and dangerous. [◦WP, "Deprogramming"]

 First Recognise Them, Second, Leave